 Conclusion

 For women with ADHD, managing both SAD and ADHD during the winter months can feel overwhelming, but you don't have to face it alone.
 By implementing treatments like light therapy, improving sleep hygiene, and practicing self-compassion, you can reduce the impact of seasonal depression on your daily life.
-Prioritize your well-being, seek support, and work with your healthcare provider to adjust your treatment plan.
+Prioritize your well-being, seek support, and work with your healthcare provider to adjust your treatment plan as needed.
 With the right approach, you can regain control and thrive, even during the darkest months.

 Sources